hemberg-lab/MicroExonator/README.md

     snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs}

-Where in the case of lsf, cluster system params will be `"bsub -n {cluster.nCPUs} -R {cluster.resources} -c {cluster.tCPU} -G {cluster.Group} -q {cluster.queue} -o {cluster.output} -e {cluster.error} -M {cluster.memory}"`.
+Notice that you should usee `--cluster` only if you are working in a computer cluster that works with queue systems such as lsf, qsub, SLURM, etc. We provide an example of `cluster.json` to work with lsf and in that case the cluster system params should be `"bsub -n {cluster.nCPUs} -R {cluster.resources} -c {cluster.tCPU} -G {cluster.Group} -q {cluster.queue} -o {cluster.output} -e {cluster.error} -M {cluster.memory}"`.
 The number of parallel jobs can have any int number, this deppend of your machinne work load capacity.

 For large dataset runnig the pipeline in two strands: